-Behavior support consultation services must be provided by a psychiatrist; (1)psychologist/psychoanalyst, licensed psychologist associate, licensed psychiatric nurse, social worker or counselor licensed in New Mexico.]
-Behavior support consultation providers must possess one of the following licenses approved by a New Mexico licensing board: psychiatrist; clinical psychologist; independent social worker (LISW); professional clinical mental health counselor (LPCC); professional art therapist (LPAT); marriage and family therapist (LMFT); mental health counselor (LMHC); master social worker (LMSW); psychiatric nurse, or psychologist associate (PA).
+- (1) Behavior support consultation providers must possess one of the following licenses approved by a New Mexico licensing board: psychiatrist; clinical psychologist; independent social worker (LISW); professional clinical mental health counselor (LPCC); professional art therapist (LPAT); marriage and family therapist (LMFT); mental health counselor (LMHC); master social worker (LMSW); psychiatric nurse, or psychologist associate (PA). - (2) Behavior support consultation may be provided through a corporation, partnership or sole proprietor. - (3) Providers of behavior support consultation must have a minimum of one year of experience working with individuals with developmental disabilities or who are medically fragile.

-proprietor.

-(2) Behavior support consultation may be provided through a corporation, partnership or sole

-(3) Providers of behavior support consultation must have a minimum of one year of experience working with individuals with developmental disabilities or who are medically fragile.
 All behavior support consultants must maintain current New Mexico licensure with their professional field licensing body.
-I.

-Qualifications of [institutional and in-home] respite care service providers:
+I. Qualifications of respite care service providers:

-[Institutional respite services may be provided by an institution that is an approved (1) medicaid provider of institutional care services, and;] Respite may be provided in the following locations: participant's home or private place of residence, the private residence of a respite care provider, or specialized foster care home.
+(1) Respite may be provided in the following locations: participant's home or private place of residence, the private residence of a respite care provider, or specialized foster care home.
 The participant and or the participant's authorized representative has the option and gives final approval of location of the respite services being provided.
 A specialized foster care home must be certified by the New Mexico children, youth and families department.